-Dental Practices:
+Dental care:

 There is no evidence provided that either West Berkshire council or the developers have approached any local dental practices regarding the potential impact of increased workload resulting from additional housing.
-As it is now Thatcham dental practice are unable to provide dental care for the whole population with a with some patients needing to travel further afield for NHS and private dental care.
+As it is now Thatcham dental practices are unable to provide dental care for the whole population.

-Schools provision.
+Schools provision:

 Provision for education for nursery earlier through infant secondary education is not clearly defined within the local plan review LPR.
 There is no coherent end to end plan: this therefore breaches the councils obligations to provide education facilities for children.
 Without this provision a plan for a large new housing development is to untenable.
 The lack of a coherent plan on schools provision across the various proposed developments also means that it is impossible to estimate the subsequent impact on traffic.
 The sighting of a secondary school to the north-east of touching would result in significant increase in traffic across the whole Thatcham area, not considered in the traffic plans and models in the LPR.